 Q. What can be done about all of the dangerous lane passing on the highway?

 A. We do a lot to educate people of the dangers of passing on Highway 447.
-And we refuse to believe that the people who are doing the passing do not know it’s dangerous.
+And we refuse to believe people who are doing the passing do not know it’s dangerous.
 They know.
 They have to.
 All we can do is keep telling people.
 Maybe next year we will print a billboard with the image of one of the terrible accidents that occurred on Highway 447 after the event, as a graphic reminder to those who would risk everything to get to Reno 10 seconds earlier.
 Do you think it would work?

 Q. Is there a place I can dump my trash on the way home?